Stork-Oracle/stork-external/chains/evm/contracts/stork_pyth_adapter/README.md

 ## Pyth Compatibility

 The adapter implements Pyth's [IPyth interface](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/ethereum/sdk/solidity/IPyth.sol), allowing existing Pyth-integrated applications to seamlessly integrate with Stork price feeds with minimal code changes.
+Price precision (exponent) is dynamically reduced from Stork's int192 values to fit within the less precise int64 used in the IPyth interface.

-Note that all timestamps are returned in seconds (converted from Stork's nanosecond precision) and confidence intervals are not supported in this adapter.
+**Note that all timestamps are returned in seconds (converted from Stork's nanosecond precision) and confidence intervals are not supported in this adapter.**

 ## Usage as SDK